 So, why don’t more people do it?
 Why are they blogging about boring topics, or worse, not blogging at all?

 I have three theories on this…

 They don’t know they can or that they should.
 Many think blog content is comparable to a news story or an essay, rather than what content is now.
 The online world has shifted our content expectations – some for the better and some for the worse – but because anyone can self-publish, we are no longer reliant on mainstream media or advertising outlets to influence our thoughts.
 We must stand out in the content marketing world by offering a first-person experience-based account.
 I think Lennie would be comfortable with me sharing that he struggled with this, at first.
 He was sharing some of the same stories he wrote for newspapers, and also much of the same content others in his industry were sharing.
-It took him a little while to find his footing – and when he did – he loved it.
-It was cathartic, and most importantly, it came natural to him.

 They don’t feel comfortable taking a stand.
 Many have a lot of knowledge and expertise, but aren’t comfortable sharing their opinion, often due to fear of potential opposition or backlash.
 I see this primarily by those who fear that what they say in writing will be perceived as professional ‘advice’ in their field such as legal, healthcare and financial.
 Then, there are and those who don’t believe their opinion is something others would want care about.
 But, we have to remember that there are others already putting themselves out there, and have found a way to do it well (or not so well).
 This is your chance to stand out and gain trust with your audience.
 Lennie didn’t have any challenges in this arena, despite being a lawyer.
 He simply talked about his experiences while protecting the privacy his clientele.